For most travelers, getting a visa to visit Portugal is an easy experience. Kerry Murray for Lonely Planet

 What about ETIAS?

 The precise details of the scheme are yet to be confirmed, but in essence, ETIAS will replace the present visa-free travel arrangement for non-Schengen Area visitors.
-Citizens of the UK, the US, Canada, Australia, New Zealand other eligible countries will be required to obtain an ETIAS travel authorization online before traveling to the Schengen Area.
+Citizens of the UK, the US, Canada, Australia, New Zealand and other eligible countries will be required to obtain an ETIAS travel authorization online before traveling to the Schengen Area.
 This will mean filling out an online form, submitting passport information, and paying a small fee – it's similar to the Electronic Travel Authority (ETA) process already used by many countries.

-You can find a complete list of the nationalities that need to apply for an ETIAS authorization online.
+You can find a complete list of the nationalities that will need to apply for an ETIAS authorization online.
 Check for updates on the ETIAS website before you visit.

 Again, your stay is counted from the moment you enter the Schengen Area, so if you start with 30 days in Spain before traveling to Portugal, you'll only have 60 days left before you must leave the Schengen Area.
-A complete list of the nationalities that need a visa to enter Portugal is provided on the Portuguese Ministry of Foreign Affairs website.
+A full list of the nationalities that need a visa to enter Portugal is provided on the Portuguese Ministry of Foreign Affairs website.

-You should apply for a Schengen visa at the nearest Portuguese embassy or consulate in your country of origin.
+You should apply for a Schengen visa at the nearest Portuguese embassy or consulate in the country where you reside.
 If you plan to visit other Schengen countries alongside Portugal, then apply at the embassy or consulate of the Schengen country you are planning to spend the most time in.
-Schengen visas cost €90 for adults and €45 for children aged 6 to 12 (there is no charge for children under 6)

 Can I extend my visa?

 If you wish to extend your visa once you're in Portugal (or stay longer than 90 days if you entered the country visa-free), contact the Serviço de Estrangeiros e Fronteiras (Foreigners and Borders Service), which has branches in most major towns.
-You can book an appointment and download the relevant visa extension forms on the organization’s website.

 Note that permission to extend is usually only granted if you need to stay longer due to circumstances beyond your control, such as illness or force majeure (eg the airline canceling your flight home).
 You'll need to provide proof of funds to support yourself and confirmation of travel arrangements for your return to your home country.